 4. Use Dedicated URLs

-One of the main concerns with WordPress multilingual sites is duplicate content and the impact on SEO.
-Content that appears within multiple URLs can lead to duplicate content penalties, such as a hit to rankings and even deindexing.
+One of the main concerns with multilingual WordPress sites is duplicate content and the impact on SEO.
+Identical content that appears within different domains can lead to duplicate content penalties, such as a hit to rankings and even deindexing.

-To avoid duplicate content penalties, Google’s guide to managing multi-regional and multilingual sites recommends using locale-specific URLs, aka dedicated URLs, that include a language indicator.
-For example, an original page might be www.example.com and the German version might be www.example.com/de.
+To avoid duplicate content penalties, Google’s guide to managing multi-regional and multilingual sites recommends using locale-specific URLs, aka dedicated URLs, that include a language indicator, rather than an entirely different domain name for each site.
+For example, an original page might be www.example.com, and the German version might be www.example.com/de.

 The URL options Google sets out include the following: